gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 1. Open a page and open the AppBuilder followed by Access Data Description:

     - Note: When you open the AppBuilder, please select edit mode and not view mode.
 When you select the edit mode the page becomes locked and you are the only one allowed to change it until the changes are accepted in the ChangeLog.

-2. Click Add New Query.
+2. Click the + button in the top left corner to add a new query
-3. Remove the default Relational Query.
+3. Remove the default Relational Query
-4. Add the model and Order Cube.
+4. Add the model and Order Cube
 5. Add Item count and Total price on X axis
-   • Found on the values tab
+   - Found on the values tab
 6. Add Customer on Y Axis
 7. Test the setup.
 8. Hide the Item count and Total price
-   • By right clicking and hiding
+   - By right clicking and hiding
 9. Insert Calculated value, name it Average
-   • Found on Special tab
+   - Found on Special tab
 10. Insert 2 tasks in the Tasks Tab:
-    • Average will have the value: M6/M5
+    - Average will have the value: M6/M5
-    • M6 is total price
+    - M6 is total price
-    • M5 is Item count
+    - M5 is Item count
-    • Average – Customer – TopDown
+    - Average – Customer – TopDown
-    • Will take the value of the average
+    - Will take the value of the average
-    • Take the customer level
+    - Take the customer level
-    • Set the status at the top
+    - Set the status at the top
-    • Only 3 values
+    - Only 3 values
-    • And add up the rest
+    - And add up the rest
-11. Save and rename.
+11. Save and rename

-Select Tab:
+Select Tab should look similar to this:

 <center>